-By written agreement, students attending high schools in Dallas (1).
-County, who are enrolled in courses for which they receive joint credit under the Texas Education Code shall not pay tuition.
-One tuition scholarship per dual credit course per student is allowed.
-Scholarships are not available for high school students enrolled in college courses where only college credit is awarded.
-Scholarships are not provided for repeated courses.
-Student or High School is responsible for payment of repeated dual credit college course(s).
-Student or High School will pay the in-county discounted tuition rate of \$59 per credit hour for repeated dual credit courses.
+- By written agreement, students attending high schools located (1). outside of Dallas County and within the state of Texas who are enrolled in courses for which they receive joint credit under the Texas Education Code shall be charged the DCCCD in-county tuition rate for eligible dual credit courses including online dual credit courses.
+Student or High School is also responsible for payment of repeated dual credit college course(s).
+Student or High School will pay the incounty discounted tuition rate of \$59 per credit hour for repeated dual credit courses.
 The in-county discounted tuition rate is solely for dual credit courses listed within this Agreement, Attachment B or B-1.
 If student repeats the same course for the third or subsequent attempts of credit and Continuing Education/Workforce Training courses, Student or High School will then pay a higher tuition rate with few exceptions such as the restriction on course repeatability.
-Students should take care in dropping a credit course.
+Students should take care in dropping a credit course. - (2).

-- (2).
 Students or high school will be responsible for the costs of books, materials (which include Follett Higher Education learning materials), access codes, required course supplies, equipment and liability insurance if applicable. - (3).
-Follett Higher Education learning materials and classroom textbooks shall be determined by college faculty and made available online, at the high school through an arrangement with Follett, and/or in college bookstore prior to the start of classes.
+Follett Higher Education learning materials and classroom textbooks shall be determined by college faculty and made available online or in college bookstore prior to the start of classes.
 Students who enroll for Dual Credit courses must use the most current learning materials and textbooks as reasonably approved by the College instructional division.
-Each academic year, any required access code must be purchased for each student enrolled in that course to fulfill that requirement. - (4).
+Each academic year, any required access code must be purchased for each student enrolled in that course to fulfill that requirement.

+- (4).
 Textbooks that are bundled with other instructional tools such as software products and/or licenses may not qualify as a "re-usable textbook".
 If that is the case, replacement software may be purchased if made available by the vendor.
 The term "other instructional tools" does not include textbooks that require an access code. - (5).
 College classroom textbook(s) shall be determined and made available prior to the start of classes.
-Arrangement of any textbook delivery will be made between the high school and Follett.
 College may require all high schools to replace hardcopy textbooks or textbooks that require an access code that have been used by the High School after two-four years of continuous use, or after the expiration of a textbook's useful service, as reasonably determined by the college. - L. Payment of Services: During the term of this Agreement, the Colleges may commence their services during an academic term that does not coincide with the beginning date of this Agreement.
 This is because some portion of the Dual Credit courses are, or may be taught utilizing (high school) teachers.
 DCCCD agrees to pay for such Dual Credit instructional services for the Dual Credit Courses contemplated by this Agreement, in accordance with Attachment C.